Why Competitor Analysis in AI Search Is Different

 Frequently Asked Questions

-How can I track if AI search engines (see Google Search Central) are mentioning my competitors instead of my company?
+How can I track if AI search engines are mentioning my competitors instead of my company?

 Run the same queries across ChatGPT, Claude, Gemini, and Perplexity for both your brand and competitors.
 Compare who gets mentioned, who gets recommended, and how each is framed.
-Tools like friction AI automate this comparison.
+AI visibility platforms, including friction AI, automate this comparison across structured prompt sets.

 Why are my competitors outranking me in AI-generated shopping recommendations?

 Competitors likely have stronger signals: more reviews, better third-party coverage, clearer positioning, or more consistent messaging.
-McKinsey research shows that brand-owned pages make up only 5-10% of AI sources.
-When AI recommends brands it can confidently identify and trust.
+McKinsey research shows brand-owned pages make up only 5-10% of AI sources, so AI recommends the brands it can confidently identify and trust from everyone else.

 How can I see which competitors are beating me in AI search results?